geoffreybennett/alsa-scarlett-gui/README.md

 <img src="img/alsa-scarlett-gui.png" align="right">

-The Focusrite USB audio interfaces are class compliant meaning that they work “out of the box” on Linux as audio and MIDI interfaces (although on Gen 3/4/Vocaster you need to disable MSD mode first for full functionality).
+All Focusrite USB audio interfaces are class compliant meaning that they work “out of the box” on Linux as audio and MIDI interfaces (although on Gen 3/4/Vocaster you need to disable MSD mode first for full functionality).
 However, except for some of the smallest models,